Th3OneAndOnly/Sourc/README.md

   - Single character input
   - Single character deleting
   - Arrow key movement
-- Plugin based code injection system allowing for utmost interoperability, expressiveness, and extensibility
+- Plugin based code injection system.
-- A powerful, simple to use extensible logging system.
+- A powerful, simple to use
+  logging system.

 **This is a synopsis.